aeakett/firstdraftsandscrapsofpaper/main.md

 * Unique items are being locked away in private collections.
 * Rare items are practically inaccessible to casual researchers.
 * Content creators could be doing more to provide access to their material.
 So what can we do?
 Save what you can.
+Donate your game documents to PlaGMaDA.
+If you have something unique that you didn't create make sure that it's physical condition is well maintained.
+Additionally, make digital copies.
+Scans are great, but readable high resolution photographs are good enough.
+Make multiple copies on stable media and store them in different places.
+Distribute them amongst like-minded individuals.
+Accept others' files and back them up like your own.
-If you're a gamer you probably have physical and/or digital notes -call for civil disobedience
+ -call for civil disobedience
  -the pirates may save us.
  -save what you have